 Give each of your top salespeople from last year a superhero persona.
 Then have them dress in costume and shoot a video or give a speech explaining what they did to be successful.
 You can also have your presenters dress as superheroes and stage battles.

 This is another cinema-inspired theme that'll make your sales kickoff a good time.
 Give every host or sales leader a character (if you want laughs, I recommend asking the manager with the "toughest" reputation to be Darth Vader).

 Do you have a clear rival in the market?
 Now's your chance to use that to your advantage.
 Nothing rallies a sales team like a common enemy, so use a theme that focuses on overcoming your competitor.

-Hop in the DeLorean for this funny theme.
-Marty can represent your loyal, smart, enterprising salespeople; Doc Brown is their brave managers; Biff is the rival company; and getting back to their own time zone equals their sales targets.
+Hop in the DeLorean for this fun theme.
+Marty can represent your loyal, smart, enterprising salespeople; Doc Brown is their brave manager; Biff is the rival company, and getting back to their own time zone equals their sales targets.

 Go with a spy theme to make things a little mysterious and fun.
 Your team's "gadgets" include their phones, laptops, CRM, etc. Their mission: Hit or exceed their annual quota.